mari2791/git-github.com-mari2791-redberry-project/README.md

 # Redberry-Project

-This template should help get you started developing with Vue 3 in Vite.
+This is my project for Redberry.
+Add listing function works locally, but is not working on the deployment.

 ## Recommended IDE Setup